NetApp/FSx-ONTAP-monitoring/Monitoring/Grafana/Monitor-FSxN-with-Harvest-on-EC2/README.md

 filtering monitored resources via regex, and more.
 You can read more about YACE capabilities from its [Documentation](https://github.com/prometheus-community/yet-another-cloudwatch-exporter).

+Some sample dashboards are included to visualize the metrics collected by Harvest and YACE.

+![Screenshot-01)(images/grafana-dashboard-01.png)

+![Screenshot-02)(images/grafana-dashboard-02.png)

 ## Prerequisites
 The only prerequisite is an FSx for ONTAP file system running in your AWS account.